zack-kimble/knox_searchable_meetings_md/readme.md

 These transcriptions are imperfect and are for search purposes only.
 I make no guarantees of their acccuracy.
 Any reference to words spoken within a transcribed meeting should be done using the original video and not the transcription.
 Do not quote the transcription.

+## Contact

+Zack Kimble: zkimble at gmail dot com

+## License

+The transcriptions and their arrangement on this site are licensed under the  Creative Commons Attribution-ShareAlike 4.0 International license.